tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 <compare>
 <nick>

-I know I know but like, when you were-- when you did get a permanent boyfriend, you would kind of... when the door is closed, *oof!* That's when the heat would hit, like...
+I know, I know, but like, when you were-- when you did get a permanent, you know, boyfriend, you would kind of... when the door is closed, *oof!* That's when the heat would hit, like...
 {% assign timecode = "17:58" %}

 </nick>